func-i/Funci_from_OS/_posts/2015-06-18-junior-development.md

 ## Juniors

 They say a US Marine's head is like an empty jar, he only knows what you put in (Jarhead).
-The does and doesn't apply to a new programmer.
+This does and doesn't apply to a new programmer.

 Their main task is solving problems!
 They do this in code, but how they *think* and what steps they take to solving problems is affected by personality and previous life experiences.
 We can give them structure and coach their thought process, but each Junior Developer is as unique as the next.